UOX3DevTeam/UOX3/README.md

 First step, open a new terminal and enter the commands below:

+1) Install prerequisites:

-1) (Linux) `sudo apt install git` - This will install git if not already installed (Ubuntu/Debian-based Linux variants).
+   * **Linux:** `sudo apt install git` - This will install git if not already installed (Ubuntu/Debian-based Linux variants).
 If you're using a non-Debian flavour of Linux, use the default package manager that comes with it to install git instead.

-1) (macOS) `xcode-select --install` - This will install git if not already installed, along with required make and gcc tools
+   * **macOS:** `xcode-select --install` - This will install git if not already installed, along with required make and gcc tools

+   * **FreeBSD:** `pkg install git gmake` - This will install git and gmake if not already installed.
+Alternatively, build `git` and `gmake` via ports if desired.

 2) `git clone https://github.com/UOX3DevTeam/UOX3.git` - This will clone the stable master branch of the UOX3 git repository into a subdirectory of the current directory you're in, named UOX3.
 The latest verified compatible version of SpiderMonkey (v1.7.0) is also included, as well as a minimal set of files required to compile zlib-1.2.11.

 <details>